more funds for telemedicine and home care - Breaking Latest News

-“The remodulation of mission 6 of the PNRR approved by the EU Commission has allowed us to increase the funds allocated to telemedicine and home care: 750 million which go to strengthen interventions for the full implementation of local care and management of chronic conditions, necessary to provide more effective responses to the health needs of the most vulnerable population groups and the elderly in particular.
+“The remodulation of mission 6 of the PNRR approved by the EU Commission has allowed us to increase the funds allocated to telemedicine e all’House assistance: 750 million which will strengthen interventions for the full implementation of local assistance and management of chronic conditions, necessary to provide more effective responses to the health needs of the most vulnerable population groups and the elderly in particular.
 It is a very positive result in terms of increased performance: there is no defunding, all the initially planned interventions will be carried out and the offer is increased thanks to the renegotiation work of Mission 6”.

 This is what the Minister of Health, Orazio Schillaci, declares.

-Instead, resources for Telemedicine will increase by 500 million euros with an increase in the final target of 100,000 people for a total of 300,000 assisted with Telemedicine services by the end of 2025.
+They increase instead of 500 million euros the resources for Telemedicine with an increase in the final target of 100,000 people for a total of 300,000 assisted with Telemedicine services by the end of 2025.

-With reference to structural investments, due to the average increase in the costs of construction materials and in some cases delays due to the need to find additional financing (generally estimated at +30%), they were rescheduled, without forecasts of defunding of individual measures, nor changes with respect to the programming of institutional development contracts, the European targets referring to community houses (from 1350 to 1038); Territorial operations centers (from 600 to 480); Community Hospitals (from 400 to 307); anti-seismic interventions (from 109 to 84); intensive care and medical area beds (overall from 7,700 to 5,922).
+With reference to structural investments, due to the average increase in the costs of construction materials and in some cases delays due to the need to find additional financing (generally estimated at +30%), have been rescheduled, without forecasts of definancing for the individual measures, nor changes with respect to the programming of the institutional development contracts, the European targets referring to community houses (from 1350 to 1038); Territorial operations centers (from 600 to 480); Community Hospitals (from 400 to 307); anti-seismic interventions (from 109 to 84); intensive care and medical area beds (overall from 7,700 to 5,922).

 To guarantee the realization of all the structures and all the interventions as initially planned, the use of alternative funds is envisaged such as the resources from the Program Agreement pursuant to art.
 20 L. 67/88 and any resources derived from funds for cohesion policies as well as the additional resources of the Indifferable Works Fund, for the years 2022 and 2023, established to deal with the exceptional increase in construction materials in public procurement and resources deriving from from regional/provincial budgets.